Why You Should Ditch Cell Phone Contracts and Subsidies

 - AIO Wireless — A new prepaid provider owned by AT&T. It offers unlimited talk and text with 2 GB data for $55 or 7 GB for $70.
 (Includes LTE access)

-- AT&T GoPhone — Recently upped its offerings with a $60 unlimited talk, text, and 2 GB data plan for $60.
+- AT&T GoPhone — Recently upped its offerings with a $60 unlimited talk, text, and 2 GB data plan.
 (Includes LTE access)

 - Red Pocket – Offers an unlimited talk and text with 3 GB data plan for $60 a month.
 (No LTE access)